ycleong/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

 **I will be starting as an Assistant Professor at the Department of Psychology at the University of Chicago in July 2021.
 I am looking to hire a lab manager to start with me.
 For more information, please see <a href="files/LabManagerAd.pdf" target="_blank">this ad</a>.
 (Update 4/19/21: We have begun shortlisting candidates, and would not encourage new applications at this time.
-If you are halfway through putting in an application, please send it in asap.**
+If you are halfway through putting in an application, please send it in as soon as possible.**

 **For undergraduates at the University of Chicago interested in research assistant opportunities, please see <a href="files/UndergraduateRA_Ad.pdf" target="_blank">this handout</a>.**